Starting a script on boot is not really intuitive, whatever your system.

 Find the command to start

-Sadly, Raspbian Buster doesn’t include a tool to start apps on boot, so you have to find the corresponding command line.
+Sadly, Raspberry Pi OS Buster doesn’t include a tool to start apps on boot, so you have to find the corresponding command line.

 As I don’t know exactly what you want to run, I will give you the three options.